• Skip to primary navigation

 Read Recipe Here

-Full disclosure, no one can tell where this originated.
-But since I encountered it first in San Leo, I am placing it in that region.
+But since I encountered this Italian coffee and ice cream first in San Leo, I am placing it in that part of the country.

 It is, hands-down, the easiest authentic Italian dessert to prepare.
 You wouldn’t think so when you’re enjoying a serving of it.